Voice Array

 Technique:

-intercom, array of lights (typically 30 LED batons), holosonic speaker, custom-made hardware and software
+Intercom, array of lights (typically 30 LED batons), holosonic speaker, custom-made hardware and software

 Dimensions: